 To run third party test suites as mentioned above, or for any other purpose, we offer an asset fetcher as a method of Avocado Test class.
-The asset method looks for a list of directories in the cache_dirs key, inside the [datadir.paths] section from the configuration files.
+The asset fetch method looks for a list of directories in the cache_dirs key, inside the [datadir.paths] section from the configuration files.
 Read-only directories are also supported.
-When the asset file is not present in any of the provided directories, we will try to download the file from the provided locations, copying it to the first writable cache directory.
+When the asset file is not present in any of the provided directories, Avocado will try to download the file from the provided locations, copying it to the first writable cache directory.
 Example:

 '''

-cache_dirs = ['/usr/local/src/', '~/avocado/cache']
+cache_dirs = ['/usr/local/src/', '~/avocado/data/cache']

 '''

 In the example above, /usr/local/src/ is a read-only directory.
-In that case, when we need to fetch the asset from the locations, it will be copied to the ~/avocado/cache directory.
+In that case, when Avocado needs to fetch the asset from the locations, the asset will be copied to the ~/avocado/data/cache directory.

-If you don't provide a cache_dirs, we will create a cache directory inside the Avocado data_dir location to put the fetched files in.
+If the tester does not provide a cache_dirs for the test execution, Avocado creates a cache directory inside the Avocado data_dir location to put the fetched files in.

-• Use case 1: no cache_dirs key in config files, only the asset name provided in the full url format:
+• Use case 1: no cache_dirs key in config files, only the asset name provided in the full URL format: